Jyouya/Positions/README.md

 //pos follow off -- disables follow

-//pos go -- goes to the combat position, then faces its target, as specified with the following commands
+//pos go -- disables follow, and goes to the combat position, then faces its target, as specified with the following commands

 //pos target|t name -- sets the target for go